yauhenrachkouski/heyhire-app/docs/SUBSCRIPTION_FLOW.md

 ### 1. User Sign-Up and Authentication
 - User signs in via Google OAuth or Magic Link
 - User session is created
-- Stripe customer is created automatically (via `createCustomerOnSignUp: true`)
+- No Stripe customer is created on sign-up
+- Stripe customers are created/attached during subscription checkout for the organization

 ### 2. Onboarding (Organization Creation)
 **File**: `src/app/onboarding/page.tsx`, `src/components/auth/onboarding-form.tsx`